-Shared decision making has become an essential part of patient centered care.
-When shared decision making occurs the patient is part of the health care team.
+Shared decision-making has become an essential part of patient-centered care.
+When shared decision-making occurs the patient is part of the health care team.
 Patients are provided information on their condition and participate in treatment options.
 As you can imagine, there are widely varying approaches to treatment.
-To treat or not to treat, may be a decision process we think of more so in patients facing end-stage cancer, for example, and not as commonly with medications for chronic diseases.
+To treat or not to treat, maybe a decision process we think of more so in patients facing end-stage cancer, for example, and not as common with medications for chronic diseases.

-Part of the decision process is comparing treatment options and considering values and preferences of the patient.
-In deprescribing it may be that a person has been falling or blaming age for an ailment.
-Options in this case can include stopping a medication that may be increasing falls, changing a medication to a safer option, or reducing the medication to determine if a lower dose may reduce side effects while still providing a therapeutic value.
+Part of the decision process is comparing treatment options and considering the values and preferences of the patient.
+In deprescribing, it may be that a person has been falling or blaming age for an ailment.
+Options, in this case, can include stopping a medication that may be increasing falls, changing medication to a safer option, or reducing the medication to determine if a lower dose may reduce side effects while still providing a therapeutic value.
 One final option would be to do nothing and potentially experience more falls or ailments that could impact one’s quality of life.

-By working with the health care team, the patient may feel better if they slowly reduce a medication versus abruptly stopping the medication, especially if they have taken the medication for a number of years.
+By working with the health care team, the patient may feel better if they slowly reduce a medication versus abruptly stop the medication, especially if they have taken the medication for a number of years.
 Once a decision is made with the patient and health care team, the last step is to evaluate the change.
-Monitoring may involve daily at home checks such as blood pressure or self-evaluation of particular symptoms or labs may be necessary to verify outcomes.
+Monitoring may involve daily at-home checks such as blood pressure or self-evaluation of particular symptoms or labs may be necessary to verify outcomes.

 Shared Decision Making Steps for the Patient